devizer/Universe.SqlServerJam/README.md

     /* 2 */       .Where(server => server.ServiceStartup != LocalServiceStartup.Disabled)
     /* 3 */       .StartLocalIfStopped()
     /* 4 */       .WarmUp(timeout: TimeSpan.FromSeconds(30))
+    /* 5 */       .Where(server => server.Version != null)
+                  .Where(server => server.Manage().EngineEdition == EngineEdition.Enterprise) // Developer|Enterprise
+                  .Where(server => server.Manage().ShortServerVersion.Major >= 15) // 2019 or above
                   .OrderByVersionDesc()
                   .ToList();
 }
 ```
 * Line ①: Retrieves all locally pre-installed SQL Servers (`Kind=Local`) and all pre-installed LocalDB instances (`Kind=LocalDB`).
 At this step, the `DataSource` and `InstallerVersion` properties are populated.
 No communication with SQL Server is performed during this step.
 Additionally, for local SQL Server instances, the `ServiceStartup` property is also populated.
-* Line ②: Filters out disabled SQL Server services.
+* Line ②: Filters out disabled SQL Server windows services.
 * Line ③: Starts local SQL Servers and LocalDB instances if they are not already running.
+On Linux and macOS it has no effect.
 * Line ④: Waits up to 30 seconds for each SQL Server health check to complete and populates the `Version` property.
+* Line ⑤: Filter out non-healthy SQL Server instances from the previous step.
+This filter and two next are a dubious ones in most cases, but it is added for illustration purposes.
+Apparently, a non-responsive SQL Server should be fixed/removed if you control your development environment and your CI pipeline.

+## SQL Server Discovery

+On **Windows**, SQL Server instances and their versions are discovered via the registry path `HKLM\Software\Microsoft\Microsoft SQL Server` ([reference](https://learn.microsoft.com/en-us/sql/sql-server/install/file-locations-for-default-and-named-instances-of-sql-server)).

+On **Linux** and **macOS**, SQL Server instance information is provided through environment variables prefixed with `SQLSERVER_WELLKNOWN_***`.

-## SQL Server IDbConnection Extensions
+## SQL Server Management Extensions

 | Data Type | Member | Readonly | Comments |
 |-----------|--------|----------|----------|